Staying Safe Around Bears – What you need to know about Bear Safety

 Avoid, Deter, De-Escalate

 Don’t mess with the wildlife and the wildlife won’t mess with you.
 I have never had a single bad run in with a bear, though I have been very close to them.
 Never once have I felt threatened, because I use proper precautions.
 I’ve never surprised a bear, never stored food in my tent.
 And, unlike some tourists in videos gone viral, I don’t feed the wildlife.
+Bear safety begins with respect for nature and some simple skills to help keep you safe.

 An Intro to Bear Safety